OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-nm.md

 ## The FW Driver

-The code can be enhanced and modified, by changing the following files in the frontend:
+The code can be enhanced and modified by changing the following files in the Front-end:

 * /var/lib/one/remotes/vnm/fw/post
 * /var/lib/one/remotes/vnm/fw/clean
 * /var/lib/one/remotes/vnm/fw/pre

-It performs the same action than Bridge driver but adding extra iptables rules to implement the security groups of the VM.
+It performs the same action as the Bridge driver but adds extra iptables rules to implement the security groups of the VM.

 ## The Elastic Driver

-The code can be enhanced and modified, by changing the following files in the frontend:
+The code can be enhanced and modified by changing the following files in the Front-end:

 * /var/lib/one/remotes/vnm/elastic/post
 * /var/lib/one/remotes/vnm/elastic/clean